datanav/docs/configuration.rst

 the number of entities written to a dataset in a pipe run exceeds a certain configurable limit.

+Note that a circuit breaker is only activated if the sink dataset is populated.
+In practice this means that the pipe must have ran to completion at least once.
+This is to avoid tripping it on the initial sync.

 A tripped circuit breaker will prevent the pipe from running.
 It can either be rolled back or committed.
 Rolling it back will delete any entities that were written in the pipe run before the